Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Moonlit Treasure Panoply/Night Hag’s Braid/Night Hag’s Braid.md

 This direlash’s Evocations curse enemies with a fae delirium that echoes Kethara’s curse, sapping their strength to empower the direlash’s wielder.
 Its Evocations also aid sorcerers who rely on spells in combat.
 Upon attuning to the Night Hag’s Braid, the wielder awakens Accursed Lash for free.
-# MOONREAVER’S PENALTIES The penalties inflicted by Beneath a Strange Sky and Moonlit Horizon Reaper count for Evocations that gain additional benefits against enemies penalized by Cold Breath of the Moon.